5 Best AI Content Detectors: Can You Tell If It’s Human or AI?

-Enter AI content detectors.
 I personally submitted human and AI prompts into each of these detectors on my hunt to find the most accurate on the market.
-Here are the TL;DR options.
+Let’s see how they performed.
+What’s crazy is MOST of them passed eight months ago, and now several failed after the release of GPT4 models.

 What is the Best AI Content Detector?